naninovel/docs/docs/api/index.md

 <div class="config-table">

-Name | Type | Description
+ID | Type | Description
 --- | --- | ---
-<span class="action-param-nameless action-param-required" title="Nameless parameter: value should be provided after the action identifer without specifying parameter name  Required parameter: parameter should always be specified">Text</span> | String | Text of the message to print.
+<span class="action-param-nameless action-param-required" title="Nameless parameter: value should be provided after the action identifer without specifying parameter ID  Required parameter: parameter should always be specified">Text</span> | String | Text of the message to print.
-printer | String | Name of the printer to use. actor | String | Name (ID) of the actor to whom the message belongs. reset | Boolean | Whether to reset text of the printer before executing the printing task. waitInput | Boolean | Whether to wait for user input after finishing the printing task. wait | Boolean | Whether the `Naninovel.NovelScriptPlayer` should wait for the async action execution before playing next action.
+printer | String | ID of the printer actor to use. actor | String | ID of the actor to whom the message belongs. reset | Boolean | Whether to reset text of the printer before executing the printing task. waitInput | Boolean | Whether to wait for user input after finishing the printing task. wait | Boolean | Whether the `Naninovel.NovelScriptPlayer` should wait for the async action execution before playing next action.